 Be an inspiration to young and aspiring minds.

-Shane English School Taiwan offers the opportunity to teach young learners who are full of energy, enthusiastic, and curious about the world.
-For the right teacher, this young age group can be incredibly rewarding and is often just as much fun for the teacher as it is for the students.
+Shane English School Taiwan offers the opportunity to teach young learners who are full of energy and curiosity.
+For the right teacher, this age group can be incredibly rewarding and is often just as much fun for the teacher as it is for the students.
 You’ll teach a fun and exciting curriculum that is tailored to the needs of young learners and comes complete with lessons guides for each class.
 On top of your own creative classroom ideas, Training Week will also equip you with heaps of useful games and activities and ways to motivate and inspire young learners as you guide your students through each stage of our specialized curriculum.

 ⇒ Teach small, manageable class sizes

 ⇒ Enjoy hardly any additional marking/grading

 ⇒ Be creative and free with your own unique teaching style

 Schedules can also include 1-to-1 classes with children, teens and adults.